annabelleg/APCSProject/README.md

   - Worked on the GUI:
     - created intro window, made buttons to bring you to the 2 options
     - made basic windows for Entering a name and Generating a name
+  - so far, we have the very basic GUI stuff, and preliminary data in the csv files.
+We're going to add all our criteria to the csv's, finish all the GUI stuff, and learn how to get data from and add data to the csv's